attsdk/m2x-ios/README.md

 ## Installation

 Copy the content from the `lib` folder to your project or add `M2XLib/M2XLib.xcodeproj` as a subproject.
-In the last case make sure set the `Other Linker Flags` build setting to **-ObjC**.
+In the last case, make sure to set the `Other Linker Flags` build setting to **-ObjC**.

 The M2X iOS Client is compatible with the **iOS 7 SDK** (or above).
 The HomeKit demo app will only work with Xcode 6, the **iOS 8.0 SDK**, and a compatible HomeKit device or with the HomeKit Accessory Simulator.